Grilled Chipotle Chicken {Oven Directions Included!}

-Flavorful and so easy, this grilled chipotle chicken is amazing (oven directions included)!
-Delicious on its own, it’s also perfect for quesadillas, salads, or burritos!
+Flavorful and so easy, this grilled chipotle chicken is amazing!
+Delicious on its own, or with quesadillas, salads, or burritos!

 I know you might think that I’m jumping the gun a bit by posting a grilling recipe in March.